 2a: Gather the Scraps

-Collect the scraps you would like to be in the edge grain design portion of the cutting board (mine is the strip in the middle).
+Collect the scraps you would like to be in the end grain design portion of the cutting board (mine is the strip in the middle).

 A note on choosing wood – be sure to use a hardwood that is good for cutting boards.
 I chose walnut, mesquite, osage, purple heart, white oak, and maple.